rpianezza/Human-TE/ric_documentation/11_HGDP_T2T_control.md

 copynumbers (**normalization**).
 Here I read the main output file and I create a comparison between the two methods copynumber estimates:
 RepeatMasker (`RM`) and the pipeline run on artificial short reads (`pipeline`).
+The color of the points depends on the `mean length` of the RM hits of a particular sequence calculated as follows:

+$$\sum_{n=1}^{n} fragment.length/(sequence.length*n)$$

-The color of the points depends on the mean `divergence percentage` of the RM hits on the respective reference sequence.
-We expect higly divergent sequences to be more prone to produce outliers across the two methods, thus less reliable.
+We expect highly fragmented sequences to be more prone to produce outliers across the two methods, thus less reliable.
+A `mean length` close to 1 means that the sequences in the genome are close to be complete, while a value close to 0 indicates a highly fragmented sequence.

 ``` r
 artificial <- read_delim("/Users/rpianezza/TE/T2T/T2T-artificial-reads/T2T_artificial_reads.mq10.mapstat", delim = "\t", skip = 8, col_names = c("type", "familyname", "length", "reads", "copynumber"))